 ↪️ Are you looking for more genealogy resources?

-Grab your copy of this FREE Genealogy Research Guide:
+Grab your copy of these FREE Genealogy Research Guides.

-Who can edit the FamilySearch Research Wiki?
+Who Can Edit the FamilySearch Research Wiki?

 At the time of this post, I have not found any restrictions on who can edit the FamilySearch Wiki.
 The Wiki has policies and guidelines, and the site administrators block those who violate the rules.
 Otherwise, you and I can add to and enhance this powerful resource.